 Translating a decade-long vision into architecture integrated with the local terrain, Sollentuna Friidrottshall is one of Scandinavia’s most modern indoor athletics centres.

 Type Sports Centre

 The municipality had long envisioned a venue that balanced the needs of the local club with a building design that integrated well with the existing sports ground and the local landscape.
 There had been decades of lobbying work and more or less complete, yet unimplemented proposals.

 Many of the greatest architectural challenge stemmed from the site’s sensitive location by sea bay Edsviken and natural surroundings popular among locals and of great cultural and historical significance.

-The sports ground of Sollentunavallen, 15 km north of Stockholm, was established in 1969 by local athletics club Turebergs FK — known to have fostered the talents of former high jumping world champion (and current UNICEF ambassador) Kajsa Bergqvist.The site lies in an old gravel pit of a 60-kilometres long esker known as “Stockholmsåsen” or “Brunkebergsåsen”, which stretches across the county of Stockholm and through the central parts of the capital.
+The sports ground of Sollentunavallen, 15 km north of Stockholm, was established in 1969 by local athletics club Turebergs FK — known to have fostered the talents of former high jump world champion (and current UNICEF ambassador) Kajsa Bergqvist.The site lies in an old gravel pit on a 60-kilometre long esker known as “Stockholmsåsen” or “Brunkebergsåsen”, which stretches across the county of Stockholm and through the central parts of the capital.

-“We wanted the building to be interweave with the esker — making that possible required close collaboration between architect, landscape architect and constructor”.
+“We wanted the building to interweave with the esker; making that possible required close collaboration between architect, landscape architect, and constructor”.

 – Lena Svanberg, Bleck Arkitekter

 There was a concern that the building height could result in an over-imposing presence on the local area with residential neighbourhoods.